Table of Contents

 Every new technology is often a solution to a problem that has existed for quite a while.
-When the world went digital, non-tech businesses also faced a problem - how do we provide our customers with an app with the lowest possible investment?
-Very soon, white label apps emerged as an attractive solution.
+When the world went digital, non-tech businesses also faced a problem - how do we build apps for small business with the lowest possible investment?
+Very soon, white label mobile apps emerged as an attractive solution.
 However, like any other tech innovation, this one too comes with a lot of benefits as well as limitations.
-So here’s a detailed guide on the pros and cons of white label app development.
+So here’s a detailed guide on the pros and cons of mobile apps white label development.

 Table of Content

 - What is a white label mobile app?

 - White label mobile apps vs custom mobile apps: what’s the difference?